GoTeamEpsilon/ctakes-rest-service/README.md

 `$ vi samples/data.json` to see

-## TODOS
+## TODOs

+- Set up solution in a Docker container
 - Make the lookup O(1) by indexing on XML ID
-- Handle `textsem:MedicationEventMention`
-- Handle `textsem:LabMention`
-- Python3/pep compliance
+- Switch to Python3/pep
 - Unit tests
-- Docker container
-- Instructions for setting up the solution as a UIMA pipeline subscriber
-- Code documentation
-- Partition data by coding scheme

 ## LICENSE